bakpakin/Fennel/tutorial.md

 # Getting Started with Fennel

-If you know Lua and a lisp already, you'll feel right at home in Fennel.
-Even if not, Lua is one of the simplest programming languages in existence, so if you've programmed before you should be able to pick it up without too much trouble, especially if you've used another dynamic imperative language with closures.
-The
-[Lua reference manual](https://www.lua.org/manual/5.1/) is a fine place to look for details.

 A programming language is made up of **syntax** and **semantics**.
 The semantics of Fennel vary only in small ways from Lua (all noted below).
 The syntax of Fennel comes from the lisp family of